Cloud Contact Centres: Everything You Need To Know

 The installation process is as simple as any piece of downloadable software.
 You can either load this onto an agent’s device one-by-one or allow permissions and get them to self-download.

 In the configuration process, provisioning teams will link accounts with phone numbers from your phone system.
-It's at this stage you can create custom ring groups, apply call queue treatment, and dig into new features that improve customer experience.
+At this stage you can create custom ring groups, apply call queue treatment, and dig into new features that improve customer experience.

 It’s these new features, and their instant availability, that makes cloud solutions the obvious choice for contact centres.